Home

 and up until someone decides that their price point has

-been reached and then watch them fall like a stone as
+been reached and then watch them fall like a stone with

-everyone is in a headlong rush to sell off their inventory
+everyone in a headlong rush to sell off their inventory

-while they are still worth something.
+while it's still worth something.
 The tracking mechanism

 is reminiscent of that employed by